top of page

 • Privacy and access

 Designing with the lot in mind leads to better flow, improved performance, and a more cohesive final home.
+If you’re still refining architectural direction, explore popular custom home styles in Jacksonville here:

 Step 5: Construction and Project Management